Get up to $1,000 towards the cost of workplace health and safety items.

 To prove you are an eligible business, supply your ABN.

-The rebate is only available to businesses and sole traders registered and operating in NSW who employ less than 50 people.
+The rebate is only available to businesses and sole traders registered and operating and/or in NSW who employ less than 50 people.
 Charities and not for profits can also apply.

 Before you submit your application, please read the terms and conditions.